Tarzan Rocks!

 Tarzan Rocks! was a live amusement show at Disney's Animal Kingdom at the Walt Disney World Resort in Florida.
 It is based on the 1999 animated film Tarzan, and utilizes the music written by Phil Collins.
-The show opened Friday, July 9, 1999, and featured the use of acrobatics, a live band, costume characters, and cast members on rollerskates.
+The show opened on July 9, 1999, and featured the use of acrobatics, a live band, costume characters, and cast members on rollerskates.
 After nearly a seven-year run, the show closed January 21, 2006.